kailash-manasarovar/statement/docs/timeline/2024/september.md

 - I add photos that he has sent to me too, even thought I'm not sure if they are legit or not.
 - Certainly the screenshot of the concert I see in [June 2023 on Youtube](../2023/june.md#another-young-girls-funeral) is legit and I send a copy of that in the pack.
 - At some point back in Dénia, I see a giant message come up on my screen "thank you", and then it's gone.

+#### Rocio Vidal

+- I see [Rocio Vidal](../2023/october.md#rocio-vidal) in the cafe with a bunch of Spanish men.
+They ensure she stands up so I see her as I pass.

 ### The Royalty